 How does LAANC benefit drone pilots?

-Under the small UAS rule, pilots or operators planning to fly in controlled airspace under 400 ft. must receive an airspace authorization from the FAA.
+Under the small UAS rule, pilots or operators planning to fly a drone in controlled airspace under 400 ft. must receive an airspace authorization from the FAA.

 Drone pilots will benefit from LAANC in many ways: